Thinking Beyond the ALS Ice Bucket Challenge

 But again, this begs the question: “Who cares?
 It turns out that the ALS Association is a legitimate and worthy charity, so it all turned out fine in the end.”

 Well, here’s the thing about that.
 A considerable number of pro-life supporters are expressing ‘benefactor’s regret’ since the discovery that the ALS Association actively supports embryonic stem cell research studies.
 Now, I am not taking sides here in terms of the morality of such research, I am simply pointing out that a considerable number of people were apparently active and enthusiastic in their support of an organization whose practices flew right in the face of their own personal, religious, or ethical beliefs.
-Again, a fear degree of cognitive dissonance.
+Again, a fair degree of cognitive dissonance.

 Of course, the ALS Association was perfectly up-front about their having supported such research, and their advocacy for embryonic stem cell research is fairly easy to find on their website, so there’s no arguing the fact that the onus here falls on the donor.
 In fact, the ALS Association makes it clear that its patrons can freely choose to stipulate that their donation not be invested in embryonic stem cell research.
 But how many Ice Bucket Challenge supporters were aware that they could make this stipulation?
 Or that they needed to?
 This is the Lemming Principle exemplified.
 Do we want responsible, well-informed supporters for non-profit agencies, or are we satisfied with the quick accumulation of a lot of money?
 How you answer that question depends on your worldview, I suppose, but I would suggest that encouraging such blind bandwagon-jumping is not the best way to instill responsibility and moral agency in the next generation of benefactors.